alexandrainst/ragger/README.md

 Embedders are used to embed documents.
 These can all be imported from `ragger.embedder`.

 - `E5Embedder`: An embedder that uses an E5 model. (default)
+- `OpenAIEmbedder`: An embedder that uses the OpenAI Embeddings API.

 ### Embedding Stores